NEW: South, North Korean officials start talks in Panmunjom, Yonhap reports

 Pyongyang on Friday reconnected a hotline between the two sides that it had severed amid recent tensions.

-North Korea set off months of tensions with a long-range rocket launch in December followed by an underground nuclear test in February.
+The proposed talks are the clearest sign yet of an improvement in the severely strained relations between the two sides after North Korea set off months of unsettling tensions with a long-range rocket launch in December followed by an underground nuclear test in February.

 It said that “the venue of the talks and the date for their opening can be set to the convenience of the south side.”